Sign-up ends in:

 If you need help getting the lower body to initiate the swing and go after the golf ball, this drill from MyGolfInstructor is an excellent choice.

-For this one, you’ll feel like you have to chase the ball a bit, which will help you with the sequence of your swing.
+For this one, you’ll feel like you have to chase the ball a bit, which will help you with your swing sequence.

 Final Thoughts